Youyou117/Housing-Renting-Platform/README.md

 Open the Tableau and login in with your user details.

 If you cannot see some sheets, be sure to click the regenerate the extract button and save it on your computer.
-If necessary, my Tableau username and password are provided here:
-Username: BUDT758_Student_132
-Password: yushengfu0421

 Open the file ‘Project0503-07_Tableau.twb’ to see the tables and dashboards.